neuronsimulator/nrn/README.md

 make install
 ```

-You can set following environmental variables to use installation:
+You can set the following environmental variables to use the installation:

 ```bash
 export PATH=/path/to/install/directory/<arch>/bin:$PATH              # replace <arch> with x86_64 or other platform directory